ReflectsLight/quran-json/README.md

 and it was obtained from the website https://quran.com.

 Each JSON file represents a chapter, or surah - as an English translation.
+For example, [src/json/en/1.json](src/json/en/1.json) contains Al-Fatihah.

-The structure of the file can be described as an array of arrays, with each array representing a verse, or ayah.
-For example, consider the English translation of Al-Fatihah ([src/json/en/1.json](src/json/en/1.json)):
+The structure of the file can be described as an array whose first element is an object that contains information aboout the chapter, and the rest of the array is composed of two-element arrays - the first element being the verse number, and the second element being the contents of the verse.
+For example:

 ```
 [
+  { <chapter metadata> },
   [
     1,
     "In the Name of Allah—the Most Compassionate, Most Merciful."